ProvidenceMod/ProvidenceMod/README.md

 > _Remember, you can't just copy code from these mods unless the license they are under specifically allows it.
 If there is no license, the owner reserves all ownership and copyright of the code, so you need to contact the owner and ask permission to utilize certain parts.
 Don't worry, most will be happy to allow you to use portions of their code, but you still need to ask._

    _While we might allow most utilities to be copied, it is still important to ask us which code is safe to copy and which code is not.
 Remember, this is a mod that you use to LEARN, not copy and paste.
 If you learn the code you will never need to copy and paste from outside sources and we are more than willing to help you understand the code.
 There are bits of code, however, that we do list as "Free To Use", which means we are permitting you to use that code in your projects.
 That does not, however, pass off ownership of the code to you.
-So if someone asks about how it works or if you wrote it yourself, do not say "Yes", instead, link them to this repository, because the chances are that they will benefit from seeing the original if they are asking those questions.
+So if someone asks about how it works or if you wrote it yourself, link them to this repository, because the chances are that they will benefit from seeing the original if they are asking those questions.
 You are doing yourself, them, and us a favor!_

 **Where are the best places to contact the Developers?**